-This Proxy Statement is furnished to shareholders of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD") in connection with the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 6, 2011, at 12:00 noon, local time, and any postponement or adjournment(s) thereof.
+This Proxy Statement is furnished to shareholders of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD") in connection with the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on April 29, 2016 at 12:00 noon local time, and any postponement or adjournment(s) thereof.
 The enclosed proxy, when properly executed and returned in a timely manner, will be voted at the Annual Meeting in accordance with the directions set forth thereon.
 If the enclosed proxy is signed and timely returned without specific instructions, it will be voted at the Annual Meeting:

-- (1) FOR the election of Ernst G. Hoyer and James H. Beeson, M.D., Ph.D. as directors; - (2) FOR the ratification of Jones Simkins, P.C. as the Company's independent registered public accounting firm; - (3) IN support of the Company's executive compensation program; - (4) IN support of annual advisory votes on executive compensation; and - (5) IN accordance with the best judgment of the persons acting under the proxies on other matters presented for a vote.
+- (1) FOR the election of Barbara A. Payne as a director; - (2) FOR the ratification of Jones Simkins LLC as the Company's independent registered public accounting firm; - (3) IN support of the Company's executive compensation program;